luxas/kubeadm-workshop/README.md

 * Deploying an Ingress Controller for exposing HTTP services
 * Deploying a persistent storage layer on top of Kubernetes with Rook
 * Deploying InfluxDB and Grafana for storing and visualizing CPU and memory metrics
-* Deploying a sample Wordpress service with a MariaDB backend using `helm`
 * Deploying a extension API Server for extending the Kubernetes API
-* Deploying the Prometheus Operator for monitoring Services in the cluster
+* Deploying the Prometheus Operator for monitoring Pods in the cluster
+* Deploying a sample custom metrics API Server
+* Deploying and autoscaling a sample node.js application based on custom metrics

 ### Installing kubeadm on all the machines you want in your cluster